 No. While CPAC has periodically been engaged to assist municipalities with their arts and culture grants programs, CPAC does not typically provide funds to arts and cultural organizations.
 The best resource for identifying funding opportunities for arts and culture programs is the Foundation Center – Cleveland.
 Additionally, Cuyahoga Arts & Culture offers general operating and project grants to nonprofits within Cuyahoga County.

 Cuyahoga Arts & Culture (CAC) is a political subdivision of the State of Ohio and one of the largest, local, public sector funders of arts and culture in the country.
 It manages the distribution of funds generated from a tax on cigarettes in Cuyahoga County.
 More information is available at their website, www.cacgrants.org.

-Sign up for our e-mail newsletter or subscribe to our blog and be the first in the region to hear about opportunities, events, partnerships and changes in policy that affect the arts and culture sector.
-Visit our Civic Engagement pages to learn about current efforts and take action.
+Sign up for our e-mail newsletter using the button below or subscribe to our blog and be the first in the region to hear about opportunities, events, partnerships and changes in policy that affect the arts and culture sector.
+Visit advocacy pages to learn about current efforts and take action.
 Check out the Reference Desk for information and research to help strengthen your voice and knowledge of the sector.
 Explore networking and other public events on our calendar to become a part of the arts and culture movement.